- Business email compromise scams are an internet crime in which the perpetrator poses as someone the target trusts, such as a company executive.

 - Secure your mailboxes.
 While BEC scams rely on social engineering, the attacks may start with a fraudster gaining control of a target’s email account.
 Require your employees to create unique, strong passwords for each account.
 You could also quash BEC scams by securing your company email accounts and devices with controls like two-factor authentication and virtual private networks (VPNs).
 The FBI also recommends enabling alerts for foreign logins.
-[See our top picks for the best VPN service providers.]

 - Overhaul your payment processes.
 BEC scams hinge on manipulating a single authorized employee into sending a wire transfer.
 You can lessen this risk by building redundancies into the payment transfer process.
 For instance, develop a protocol for payment approvals, requiring a second employee or executive to validate and approve all money transfers.
 You should also require employees to confirm money transfers through a second communication medium, such as talking in person or over the phone.